zeren-li/zeren-li-webite/content/publication/subsidy_for_sale_2020/index.md

 abstract: While the existing literature has focused on how revolving-door officials deliver preferential treatment to firms after leaving public office, this paper shows that public officials distort public resource allocation for private-sector job opportunities while still in office.
 To test this theory, I construct a new dataset that links 168,550 corporate subsidy programs approved by multiple levels of governments with former officials who joined publicly listed Chinese firms between 2007 and 2019.
 I show that forward-looking officials provide favorable subsidies to their future employers.
 To verify the exchange of favors, I document that firms repay officials who have provided favorable subsidies by hiring and paying them enormous amounts of cash compensation.
 I show that the exchange of favors leads to salient allocation distortion of public resources.
 Finally, I find that the reputation cost is the mechanism through which this quid pro quo relationship is sustained.

-summary: Job Market Paper, Under Review
+summary: Job Market Paper, R&R, *Journal of Politics*

 #tags:
 #- Source Themes